NISQ-friendly measurement-based quantum clustering algorithms: Quantum Clustering Algorithms

 where $i_n$ is the $n-i_n$th MSqB in the distance register, and $i_m$ is the $i_m$th MSqB in the ancilla register.
-The time complexity of this part depends upon the number of clusters we are making.
-For $k$ clusters, the computational time is linear $O(k)$
+Simplistically, this operation is equivalent to applying two-qubit controlled-Not gates from the MSqBs to the ancillas.
+The operation complexity of this part is logarithmic in $K$.

-\item As shown in [Fig.(\ref{Fig:Data2})], upon measuring both the registers together, one can easily select the states of the ancilla register and find the clusters associated with it.
-This procedure is repeated until we get the desired number of clusters, say $k$ clusters.
-The overall time complexity of the QHCA is $O(kN\text{log}N)$
+\item As shown in Figure~\ref{Fig:Data2}, upon measuring both the registers together, one can easily select the states of the ancilla register and find the clusters associated with it.
+This procedure is repeated until we get the desired number of clusters.
+To characterize all possible clusters through measurement, one needs to repeat the whole procedure $O(\lceil \frac{D_{max}^2}{D_{min}}\rceil ))$ ($O(KD_{max})$)times, as there might be some clusters with exponentially less data points in it.
+This means, it will take exponential measurements in qubit numbers, i.e., $O(2^{d+m}$), and linear measurement in terms of the maximal distance and number of clusters.
+The overall time complexity of the QHCA is thus $O(\lceil \frac{D_{max}^2}{D_{min}}\rceil N\text{log}N)$ ($O(KD_{max}N\log N)$), whereas the operational complexity is $O(k\sqrt{\frac{\lceil D_{max} \rceil}{N^{\prime}}})$ combining the state preparation and clustering part. \end{itemize}